Pea Ridge, Arkansas

 Pea Ridge is a city in Benton County, Arkansas, United States.
 The name Pea Ridge is derived from a combination of the physical location of the original settlement of the town, across the crest of a ridge of the Ozark Mountains, and for the hog peanuts or turkey peas that had been originally cultivated by Native American tribes centuries before European settlement, which later helped to provide basic subsistence once those pioneer settlers arrived.

 The rural town is best known as the location of the pivotal American Civil War engagement the Battle of Pea Ridge, or, as it is locally known, the Battle of Elkhorn Tavern, which took place approximately 5 mi east of the town.
 The site of the battle is preserved as the Pea Ridge National Military Park.

 The town's downtown business district is on the National Register of Historic Places and largely comprises commercial structures from the late 19th and early 20th centuries.
 The population of Pea Ridge was 6,559 as of the 2020 census.
 It is part of the Northwest Arkansas region.
 The local weekly newspaper is the Times of Northeast Benton County.

 Geography

 Arkansas Highway 94 is the main road through the city, leading south 8 mi to the center of Rogers and northwest 6 mi to the Missouri border.
 Arkansas Highway 72 leads east 5 mi to U.S. Route 62 at Pea Ridge National Military Park, and southwest 9 mi to Bentonville.

 According to the United States Census Bureau, the city has a total area of 19.1 km2, all land.

+Metropolitan area

+The Northwest Arkansas region consists of three Arkansas counties: Benton, Madison, and Washington.
+The area had a population of 347,045 at the 2000 census which had increased to 463,204 by the 2010 census (an increase of 33.47 percent), and further increased to 546,725 by the 2020 census.
+The Metropolitan Statistical Area does not consist of the usual principal-city-with-suburbs morphology; instead Pea Ridge is bordered to the south by Rogers and Little Flock, the west by Bella Vista, and touches the Missouri state line to the north.
+For more than the last decade, Northwest Arkansas has been one of the fastest-growing regions in the United States.